 Professional Liability Insurance

 Student Practicum practice can expose students, faculty, and the Mount to a growing risk of allegations of malpractice or other accusations resulting in a lawsuit.
 Mount St. Joseph University secures professional liability insurance for the Mount and our Social Work students and faculty who are involved in, instruct and/or supervise in Practicum practice settings.
-Based on our current liability coverage, student are cannot transport clients in their vehicles.
+Based on our current liability coverage, students cannot transport clients in their vehicles.
 Coverage includes limits of liability up to $1 million per occurrence and up to $5 million annual aggregate.
 The program is administered by Healthcare Providers Service Organization, and the insurance is provided by American Casualty Company.

 Procedure for Termination from Practicum Placement